-Users can change the metadata extractor for the format (if there are options available) by clicking the MD Extractor drop-down menu, selecting an option, and clicking Apply or Save.
-For more information on metadata extractors, see Metadata Extractor Library on page 87.
+Users can change the metadata extractor and format validator for the format (if there are options available) by clicking the MD Extractor and Format Validator drop-down menus, selecting an option, and clicking Apply or Save.
+For more information, see Metadata Extractor Library on page 89 and Format Validator Library on page 93.